Sayyat/next-i18n-auth/docs/types.md

 ### **How It Works**

-* **Strictly Typed Translation Functions**: Both `useTranslation` (for client-side components) and `getTranslation` (for server-side code) are **strictly typed**.
+* **Strictly Typed Translation Functions**: Both `useTranslation` (for client-side components) and `getTranslation` (for server-side code) are **strictly typed wrappers** around i18next's core translation functions.
 This means that when you access translation keys, the IDE will suggest the available namespaces and translation keys, ensuring you don’t make mistakes while referencing them.

 * **Autocompletion for Translation Keys and Namespaces**: When you use the `t()` function inside `useTranslation` or `getTranslation`, your IDE will offer autocompletion for namespaces and translation keys.
 This reduces the chance of runtime errors due to missing or incorrect keys.

+> ⚙️ **Tip**: Types are automatically generated from your translation templates during the `gulp generate-types` step.
+See the [Automation Docs](./automation.md) for details.

+---

 Example usage in **React**: